WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 FreeCAD is highly customizable; that means it's easy to accidentally hide or disable important features.
 If you get lost at any point, don't hesitate to ask for help.

-Each workbench provides a unique set of tools for doing a different type of work.
-For example, the "Part" workbench is like an advanced version of Tinkercad, and the Draft workbench is for drawing in 2d, like in AutoCAD or Adobe Illustrator.
+FreeCAD, like Blender, is separated into Workbenches.
+Each workbench provides a unique set of tools for a different type of work.
+For example, the "Part" workbench is like an advanced version of Tinkercad, and the Draft workbench is for 2D drawing like Inkscape.
 For Dactyl Chimera, the most important workbenches are "Part Design", "Sketcher", and "Spreadsheet".

 But wait!
 Before we get started, make sure to choose your favorite Mouse Navigation mode, as explained here: https://wiki.freecadweb.org/Mouse_navigation Not doing this is like playing Super Metroid with the default control scheme.

 Oh yeah, also, make sure AutoRecovery is turned on so it creates backup files!
-There are plenty of buttons in FreeCAD that will just... destroy parts of the model, sometimes it's bad enough that the undo button starts spewing out error messages.
-AutoRecovery is nestled deep in the [Preferences editor](https://wiki.freecadweb.org/Preferences_Editor/en) there are a ton of other toggles to play with but **don't touch anything until you're familiar with how FreeCAD works by default.**
+There are plenty of buttons in FreeCAD that will just... destroy your the model; sometimes it's bad enough that the undo button starts spewing out error messages.
+AutoRecovery is nestled deep in the [Preferences editor](https://wiki.freecadweb.org/Preferences_Editor/en) there are a ton of other toggles to play with but **don't change anything until you're familiar with how FreeCAD works by default.**

 ### Part Design workbench